sagemath/trac_to_gh/Issue 5582.md

 # Issue 5582: Coercion from float to QQ is missing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5582

 Original creator: jbandlow